cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 * **uhjk/uo:**
   The same as wasd/qe, but shifted to the right of the keyboard.
 * **up/down/left/right**:
-  On OS<=4 these buttons control up/down/cal/notes.
+  On OS4 and earlier these buttons control up/down/cal/notes.
 On OS5 they control the D-Pad directional buttons.
 * **enter/space**
   On OS5 this controls the D-Pad selector.